Chidi-nma/ETL_SQL_Project/starting_with_questions.md

+## Question 5
-**Question 5: Can we summarize the impact of revenue generated from each city/country?**
+> Can we summarize the impact of revenue generated from each city/country?

 SQL Queries: